Home Air Travel The real reason babies and toddlers need ID for domestic flights

 So hopefully you won’t ever be caught off guard by this yourself, and risk missing a flight or having to purchase an on-the-spot ticket for your child.

-Generally, children 2 years and older pay the same fare as adults for flights within the U.S., so this is not an issue once your child is riding in a seat that costs the same as your own.
+Children 2 years and older usually pay the same fare as adults for flights within the U.S., so age-verification is not an issue once your child is riding in a seat that costs the same as your own.
 You might have other reasons, however, why you would want to have your child’s ID along on these trips.

 For more planning tips and advice on planning domestic and international flights with young children, see Part 5 of Travels with Baby.
 And why take any chances?
 Keep on-the-go tips for your airport waits and flight at your fingertips with the Take-Along Travels with Baby (in pocket-size or ebook edition).